fcontiggiani/Coursera_Getting-and-Cleaning-Data_Course_Project/README.md

 There are four files:

-* Readme.md
+* "Readme.md"

-* CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.
+* "CodeBook.md" describes the variables, the data, and any transformations or work that was performed to clean up the data.

-* run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+* "run_analysis.R" contains all the code to perform the analyses described in the 5 steps.
 It has to be run in the R package.

-* averages_data.txt contains the output of the 5th step present in the code.
+* "averages_and_std_data.txt" contains the output of the 5th step present in the code.

 ## Instructions